Alexandra Park School A GSG School

 Majority of existing pupils continue into sixth form of 340, with 70 or so joining from other local schools.
 External applicants for A levels should have at least five GCSEs A*-C, with Bs in A level subject choice.
 (The head has been known to invite pre-A level students to his office, to lay out the pros of staying on at APS, if he gets a whiff that they may abandon ship for another local sixth form.)

 Some 20 per cent leave after GCSEs.
-Around 60 per cent to Russell Group universities, including regular places at Oxbridge (four in 2015). ’What is heartening is in the last three years these Oxbridge students have read a range of courses including English literature, law, history, maths, modern languages, music and natural sciences.’
+Around 60 per cent to Russell Group universities, including regular places at Oxbridge and some medics. ’What is heartening is in the last three years these Oxbridge students have read a range of courses including English literature, law, history, maths, modern languages, music and natural sciences.’
 Other popular destinations include LSE, UCL, Manchester, Bristol, Bath, Nottingham, Warwick, Central St Martins, Queen's Belfast and Trinity Laban.